cyraxx/homematicip-rest-mqtt/README.md

 Then simply run `main.py --server <ip of your MQTT server>`, add `--debug` if you want to see what's going on.

+To run as a daemon using systemd, see `homematicip-rest-mqtt.service` for a starting point.

 # Supported devices

 Currently only a handful of devices are supported, simply because these are the ones I happened to need.